dotnet/roslyn/docs/features/tuples.md

 A tuple literal cannot be used as default value for an optional parameter.

-- Static semantics (new kind of conversion from expression, new kind of conversion from type, all-or-none, scrambled names, underlying types, underlying names, listing the members of this type, what it means to access, )
-- Dynamic semantics (what happens when you do this conversion, )
+TODO: provide more details on semantics, both static (new kind of conversion from expression, new kind of conversion from type, all-or-none, scrambled names, underlying types, underlying names, listing the members of this type, what it means to access, ) and dynamic (what happens when you do this conversion, )